 Another tourist attraction, you can pay for a photographer to snap your picture

-in a flowing satin dress with the landing ballons as a backdrop.
+in a flowing satin dress with the balloons landing as a backdrop.
 This young lady

 is running to get under our ballon.

-More horseback riders watching to ballons come down.
+More horseback riders watch the balloons come down.

-This ballon is in between rocks with several cave homes.
+This balloon is in between rocks with several cave homes.

 Castle Rock in the background.

-After breakfast we headed out to Uchisar first visiting Cevizlibağ Valley where
+After breakfast we head out to Uchisar first visiting Cevizlibağ Valley where

 there are several rock homes and cafés.